shresta-kalla/caltrack/README.md

   * Enter height
   * Enter weight

-* Click checkbox to "save to log" if you wish to add data to log page
+* Click the checkbox to "save to log" if you wish to add data to the log page
-* Click "Submit" button once you finish entering data
+* Click the "Submit" button once you finish entering data

 ##### Log Page
-* Enter date to view calories stored in log database for a specific date:
+* Enter a date to view calories stored in the log database for a specific date:
-  * Data will be displayed under "Results" title
+  * Data will be displayed under the "Results" title
   * Selected date will appear before the "Results" title

-* Click "View today" button:
+* Click the "View today" button:
   * Displays the data entered today

 * If no data is entered for a specific day, then "No entries for the selected date" will be displayed